andrea0720/andrea0720.github.io/README.md

 </div>

-<div style="background-color:#f1f1f1;text-align:center;padding:10px;margin-top:7px;font-size:12px;"> This web page is a part of a demonstration of fluid web design made by w3schools.com.
-Resize the browser window to see the content respond to the resizing.</div>
+<div style="background-color:#f1f1f1;text-align:center;padding:10px;margin-top:7px;font-size:12px;"> This web page is made by Nina Andrea Villaver as a part of her gift to Jresmail Servano. </div>

 </body>